AminAliakbari/FuseDR-Net/README.md

 ```
 ## License

-his code is released under the MIT license, see LICENSE.md for details.
+his code is released under the MIT license, see LICENSE for details.

 ## Contact info